About Matthew Lyon in life

 Did you know that tribulations in a dank Vergennes, Vermont, jail cell lead directly to the Thomas Jefferson presidency?

-Matthew Lyon (the Spitting Lyon) was imprisoned in as the first victim of the Alien and Sedition act.
+Matthew Lyon (the Spitting Lyon) was imprisoned in Vergennes as the first victim of the Alien and Sedition act.
 One of the immediate affronts to Freedom passed by the self-proclaimed national government of the new country by none other than President John Adams.
 Adams like Hamilton envisioned America as a mercantile empire under a King.
 The Constitution was a compromise to men like Hamilton and Adams.
-One that they would quickly begin working to circumvent all while extoling its virtues (sound familiar?) to maintain their power.
+One that they would quickly begin working to circumvent all while extolling its virtues (sound familiar?) to maintain their power.

 In a letter, Lyon had inflicted poor president John Adams with what today is referred to by the Orwellian term, “hate speech”.

 After passing the reprehensible “law”, Adams had a political crony publish the “hate speech” letters written earlier by Lyon.